rebelsky/sams-assorted-musings-reflections/_sketchbook2020.md

 Tentative upcoming musings
 --------------------------

-* Monday, January 6th: Post-preregistration
-* Tuesday, January 7th: Nina Paley
 * Wednesday, January 8th: One story, multiple perspectives (?)
+* Friday, January 10th: Draft memo on Tutorial and Open Curriculum
-* Thursday, January 9th: Sadness
+* Saturday, January 11th: Farewell to MathLAN
+* Sunday, January 12th: Adventures in Web server transitions
-* Friday, January 10th: Games at the Rebelskys'
+* Games at the Rebelskys'
+* Honors in CS
+* Story/Evidence
-* Saturday, January 11th: Donating in my name / Donation fantasies (?)
+* Donating in my name / Donation fantasies (?)
+* More Story/Evidence

 Software to write
 -----------------